 And if you’re the one who got invited to the organization or passed the exam or built the office or is simply looking for advice, don’t let the online idiots get you down.
 Many are jealous of you or never faced your situation before and just feel compelled to say something, anything to stay relevant to the conversation.

-So, when you’re friend posts that they just got their board certification, how about a simple: “Awesome, way to go.
+So, when your friend posts that they just got their board certification, how about a simple: “Awesome, way to go.
 I knew you could do it.”
 Period.